AbbyZhai/PWC-Power-BI-Virtual-Internship/README.md

 ![Task 2 Dashboard 5](https://github.com/AbbyZhai/PWC-Power-BI-Virtual-Internship/blob/main/Task%202/task-2-dashboard-images/task-2-5.png)

 ## Task 3: Diversity & Inclusion Dashboard - visualizing gender balance and diversity
+- **Problem**:
-- Problem: Human Resources at the telecom company is seeking assistance in advancing diversity and inclusion, especially in achieving gender balance at the executive management level.
+    - Human Resources at the telecom company is seeking assistance in advancing diversity and inclusion, especially in achieving gender balance at the executive management level.
 Despite their efforts, they have not observed any significant progress yet.
-- Objective:
+- **Objective**:
   - Define proper KPIs in hiring, promotion, performance, and turnover
   - Create a dashboard for the HR manager that reflects all relevant Key Performance Indicators (KPIs) in the dataset
   - Identify potential root causes for the slow progress in achieving gender balance at the executive management level

 ## Data Visualization

-Dashboard Outline:
+**Dashboard Outline**:
 - Diversity & Inclusion Dashboard
 - Hiring
 - Promotion